 1- Consider all the Pros and Cons

-You need to spend more time, effort, and resources for starting your own business.
+You need to spend more time, effort, and resources on starting your own business.

 2- Ask Yourself the Right Questions